dlp-kdd/dlp-kdd.github.io/index.md

 Reviews are not double-blind, and author names and affiliations should be listed.
 Please use the KDD official guidelines to format your paper.

-All submissions can be made through EasyChair (links coming soon)
+All submissions can be made through EasyChair using the following link: [https://easychair.org/conferences/?conf=dlpkdd2021](https://easychair.org/conferences/?conf=dlpkdd2021)

 For all the accepted paper, we provide the option that it **could be archived in ACM Digtal Library**.
 You may see the publication of our first workshop at [https://dl.acm.org/doi/proceedings/10.1145/3326937](https://dl.acm.org/doi/proceedings/10.1145/3326937)